indieSoftware/INLib/README.md

 # INLib

-A little iOS Library used in projects from the indie-Software company.
+A little iOS Library used in projects by the indie-Software company.

 [![CocoaDocs](http://cocoapod-badges.herokuapp.com/v/INLib/badge.png)](http://cocoadocs.org/docsets/INLib)

 ## Examples

-**TODO** Add something to show in example project

 To run the example project; clone the repo, and run `pod install` from the Example directory first.
 Then you can open the workspace file INLibExample.xcworkspace and run the tests or the iOS app.

+**TODO** Add more examples and tests

 ## Requirements